Stakker Humanoid: History

-The project behind the track started out with Stakker, a collaborative project by the video artists Mark McClean and Colin Scott.
+The project behind the track started out with Stakker, a collaborative project by the video artists Mark McLean and Colin Scott.
 They needed music to support their video and contacted Brian Dougans.

 They sent a demo video tape containing graphics and some music to Morgan Khan who (although he didn't appreciate the video) invited Brian Dougans to record two demos at his Dance Studios in Ealing London.
 The sample "Humanoid", taken from the video game Berzerk, provided the name of the track.

 The track was originally called "Humanoid" to be put out by Stakker through Morgan Khan's label Westside Records, though Morgan released it as "Stakker Humanoid" by 'Humanoid' to avoid copyright issues.
+As Dougans has acknowledged in interviews, John Laker helped co-produce and engineer the song but did not write it, since the session was based on Dougans' initial tapes and explorations for what would become the soundtrack basis to Stakker's influential Eurotechno film.

-A dispute had arisen between Brian Dougans and Colin Scott / Mark McClean and before the record was in the shops, Stakker and Brian Dougans split, ending their working relationship which had lasted just over a year.
-However, McClean and Dougans were to continue working together on the Future Sound of London project.
+Because of a difference in direction between Brian Dougans and Colin Scott / Mark McLean, before the record was in the shops -- in terms of Stakker's aspirations as a video-first project versus an outfit with a strong audio and music component as part of its ongoing core team -- Stakker and Brian Dougans split, ending their partnership, which had lasted just over a year.
+However, McLean and Dougans would continue working together on several Future Sound of London projects.

 The track was a hit not just at influential clubs like Shoom in London, but was championed by mainstream stalwarts like radio DJ Bruno Brookes and producer Pete Waterman.
 It went on to reach number 17 on the UK charts in November 1988, leading to Dougans' appearance on Top of the Pops on 1 December 1988.
 In 2011, Noel Gallagher said of the track:

 Mixes

-The soundtrack for the 1989 release Eurotechno (originally written by Dougans) was remixed and overdubbed with new sections added by Colin Scott and Simon Monday in the digital studio that Scott and McClean had set up in the Goldcrest building in Great Pultney Street in Soho.
+The soundtrack for the 1989 release Eurotechno (originally written by Dougans) was remixed and overdubbed with new sections added by Colin Scott and Simon Monday in the digital studio that Scott and McLean had set up in the Goldcrest building in Great Pultney Street in Soho.
 This soundtrack is on the Eurotechno video and on the CD later released by Rephlex Records.

+More remixes appeared on the 2007 album Your Body Sub-Atomic by Humanoid.